HOME

 Moving to Los Angeles and UCLA, Sakoguchi earned a Bachelor of Arts degree, teaching credential, and in 1964 a Master of Fine Arts degree.
 He stayed in the Los Angeles area, accepting a teaching position at Pasadena City College, where he was on the Art Department faculty until his 1997 retirement.

-In four decades as a professional artist, Sakoguchi has shown his work in numerous solo and group exhibitions, primarily at schools, museums, and other non-profit venues within the United States.
-He has been awarded two National Endowment for the Arts fellowships, and in 1997 participated in the Lila Wallace-Reader's Digest Artists at Giverny Program.
-More recently, he was among the recipients of Flintridge Foundation Awards for Visual Artists for 2005-2006.
+In five decades as a professional artist, Sakoguchi has shown his work in numerous solo and group exhibitions, primarily at schools, museums, and other non-profit venues within the United States.
+He has been awarded two National Endowment for the Arts fellowships, and in 1997 participated in the Lila Wallace-Reader's Digest Fund's Artists at Giverny Program.
+Sakoguchi has also received grants from the J. Paul Getty Trust, the California Arts Council, and the Flintridge Foundation.

 Giverny, FRANCE 1997